yext/search-ui-react/docs/search-ui-react.facetsprops.md

 </td><td>

-_(Optional)_ Whether or not to display the options search input label visibly on every rendered facet.
+_(Optional)_ Whether or not to display the options search input label visibly on facets that render an options search input.
 Defaults to false, and is overridden by the same prop on a child facet.

 </td></tr>